 Different Student Loan Repayment and Forgiveness Programs

-There are literally hundreds of loan forgiveness programs available to graduates.
+There are hundreds of loan forgiveness programs available to graduates.
 Many times, professional associations within different industries will maintain a list of student loan repayment and forgiveness programs that apply to their profession.

 Examples of some places to start researching the possibility of getting your student loans canceled or repaid (by profession) include the following.